yafeng/SpliceVista/Readme.txt

 Here, we will use the heavy_testfile.txt file (a tab-delimited text file described as in step1) to illustrate the workflow.

-Step2:insert gene symbol for each PSM- ensembl-converter.py (use ensembl-converter.py for ENSP protein accession, or unipro-converter.py for uniprot protein accession)
-Read and insert gene symbol for each PSM.
+Step2:insert gene symbol for each PSM- converter.py insert gene symbol for each PSM.
 Each protein accession will be assigned a gene symbol which will be used to retrieve its known splice variants in the next step.
 This is done by converter.py.

 Command: Python converter.py --i heavy_testfile.txt --prefix heavy --database ensembl --n 2

 The first argument --i is the input file, the second is the prefix of output file.
-Given the prefix in the example, you will get an output file named as heavy_psmdata.txt. --database specify the database was used to search peptide spectra, --n has three options for normalization: if 0, no normalization is performed, if n is given 1 or 2, intensity will be normalized in method 1 or 2
+Given the prefix in the example, you will get an output file named as heavy_psmdata.txt. --database specify the database was used to search peptide spectra, ensembl, uniprot and IPI can be chosen. --n has three options for normalization: if 0, no normalization is performed, if n is given 1 or 2, intensity will be normalized in method 1 or 2, see below for method

 use --n 0 when intensity of peptides are already normalized in input files.

-To calculate the relative intensity of each PSM, the intensity of PSM in each sample is normalized by the intensity of the standard or control using the following fomula: normalization method 1:
+normalization method 1:
 X(relative intensity)=intensity of X/intensity of sample1,
 usually used when sample1 is standard or control.
 X=1,2,3…